Prince7195/react-scotch-cars/README.md

 step2: npm install -g create-react-app

-step3: go to the location where to create an react app and use the cmd  " create-react-app my-react-app --script-version=react-script-ts "
+step3: go to the location where to create an react app and use the cmd  " create-react-app my-react-app --scripts-version=react-scripts-ts "

 step4: npm start